 This is the main type of rowing machine found in a commercial gym.
 For the market leader, the Concept 2, expect to pay approximately £850.
 The resistance is created by blades attached to a fly-wheel - like a windmill which is designed to create a drag.
 Rowing faster creates more resistance on the fly wheel blades which in turn makes it harder to row.

 These are generally good quality rowing machines.
 They combine both magnetic resistance and air resistance to offer an affordable alternative to air rowing machines.
-They provide a great rowing experience and can generally be picked up for between £350 – £800 depending on a variety of features.
+They provide a great rowing experience and can usually be picked up for between £350 – £800 depending on a variety of features.
 In our opinion, this is the best rowing machine for the majority of home users.

 These provide the most realistic motion for rowing fans but are extremely expensive for limited additional fitness benefits.
 For about £1000 you can buy a beautiful wooden water rower which will look great in any designer home gym.
 BUT the rowing movement won’t make you any fitter than a traditional rowing machine.
 If you are looking for this level of realism we think you would be better off joining your local rowing club.